Skip to main content

 The analgesic efficacy of TYLENOL® has been well supported by clinical studies

-Analgesic Efficacy in OA
+Analgesic Efficacy in Osteoarthritis (OA)

 At 4 weeks, acetaminophen was shown to be as effective as ibuprofen for short-term, symptomatic treatment of OA pain of the knee1